XeroKimo/SerializationConceptThingy/README.md

 # TODO
 - Pointers: I've never really tested them in a way where I'd want to serialize / deserilize them, but can end up being null.
 Everything right now just assumes that an object exists if you want to serialize them, or at least, that's what I assume
+- Using aliases: STL classes tend to have some using alias in it to enable meta-programming and for tagging a class, I intend to figure out what aliases are required and at least make one tag for the serializer so that you only have to specialize the SerializeConstruct once and instead just check the tags